jnozzi/cocoadev.com/markdown/DeallocNotGettingCalled.md

 If -dealloc is not called, then where do I do this?

-General/NSApp is the caller in the above...
+NSApp is the caller in the above...
 If it won't release me..
 Then as an object I don't know I am dying..

 From what I understand, the delegates applicationWillTerminate: or applicationShouldTerminate: can give me a chance for this.